 World Advertising Expenditure by Medium

-Digging deeper and looking at the numbers by region, the Middle East and Africa increased by 35.2%, South America by 31.8%, and the European Union by 12.1%.
-While Africa and South America’s overall expenditure is still at a relatively small scale, the two regions saw significant increases in online advertising budgets.
+Digging deeper and looking at the numbers by region, Asia-Pacific decreased by 3%, South America by 2.5%, and West Europe by 1.9%.
+While South America’s overall expenditure is still at a relatively small scale, the region saw a significant decrease in online advertising budget.

 Online Advertisement Expenditures around the World